Testerinopapa/paint-and-guess/TriviaBlitzDocs/trivia-blitz-documentation.md

 ```
 Lobby → (Host starts) → Question Intro → Question → Answer Reveal → Scoring → Leaderboard
-                                                                                    ↓
+                                    ↓                    ↑                          ↓
-                                                                         (More questions?)
+                              (Timer or all              │                   (More questions?)
-                                                                                    ↓
+                               players answer)            │                          ↓
-                                                                    Podium → Game Ended
+                                                          │                  Podium → Game Ended
+                                                          │
+                                    (Early termination when all non-host players answer)
 ```

+**Note:** Question phase automatically transitions to Answer Reveal when:
+- All non-host players have submitted answers (early termination), OR
+- Timer expires (normal termination)

 ## Architecture